mpresill/HCMN/README.md

 ## Notes on bkg estimation:
 - QCD: use "Rootplizer_HeavyNeutrino_QCD.cc" for the estimation method used in the previous version of the analysis
-- TTtW: from cross section '
+- TTtW: with Low-mass we still have few bkgs -> try old method
-- DY: still unknown...
+- DY: with Low-mass we still have few bkgs -> try old method

 ## Utils
 - How to find storage sites path: https://cmsweb.cern.ch/sitedb/prod/sites/